Serekunda: Islam

-The Serekunda Mosque is the oldest mosque in the area.
+The Serekunda Mosque is the oldest mosque in the city.
 It is on Sayerr Jobe Avenue, across from the site of Jobe's home.
 The Pipeline Mosque is on Kairaba Avenue.
 It has capacity for 3,000 people and a 33-metre-tall minaret.
 It was founded by Alhaji Daddy Jobe and opened in 1990 as the Pipeline neighbourhood grew.

 The Islamic Solidarity Association of West Africa functions as a non-governmental organisation that conducts foreign affairs, and it has built a medical centre.
 In 2000, Soninke religious leaders established the Imam Malik Institute, a madrasa and boarding school that teaches the sunnah.
 It has gradually expanded since its establishment, with teachers who studied in the Middle East.

 Tablighi Jamaat movement

 Serekunda is a centre of the Tablighi Jamaat Islamic movement.
 The Markaz, a dawah centre in the Bundung neighbourhood, is the country's main centre of the Jamaat.
 The Markaz is open to the public and congregates on Thursdays.
 Pakistani preachers preach at the compound.
 It is a two-storey building with an adjacent mosque that can seat 2,000 people, surrounded by barbed wire.
 It has a reputation for being secretive.
 Adherents from across West Africa convene in the city.
 Gambians who convert to the Jamaat often move away from their families to Serekunda.
 The term "Markaz" is used to refer to the mosque and the movement.

 Tablighi missionaries from South Asia first came to the Gambia in the 1960s but were not successful until the early 1990s.
 Imam Karamoko Dukureh, the son of a marabout from the village of Gambissara, established the Jamaat in the Gambia after studying in Saudi Arabia.
 He returned to Gambissara in the 1980s and began to build a mosque with foreign donations.
 The villagers, who did not want a second mosque, got the government to intervene in 1993.
 Once Jammeh took power, his government approved the mosque, but he then prohibited it to gain support from village elders.
 The government demolished the mosque and arrested four followers.
 Followers bought land in Bundung and built a compound that Dukureh moved into.
 The compound was replaced with a brick building that gradually expanded.
 Dukureh served as the imam of the Markaz until his death in 2000.
 As women have not been permitted to attend regular services since 2003, five homes of women who adhere to the Jamaat host Sunday services.